|

 its overall health.

-tailor our seed mix to the conditions of your property.
+established.
+We will tailor our seed mix to the conditions

-their unique characteristics such as resistances to insect
+run with their unique characteristics such as resistances to

 characteristics.